fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 If you haven't already enabled `minifyEnabled` and `shrinkResources` in your application, this is the single most important thing you should take away from this post.
 You can easily save **several megabytes of space**, with only a couple of hours of configuration and testing.

 ### AppCompat, we hardly knew ye
 `classes.dex` now takes up 57% of the APK.
-The majority of these method references belong to the  `android.support` package, so we're going to remove the support library.
+The majority of the method references in our Dex file belong to the `android.support` package, so we're going to remove the support library.
 To do this, we will:

 - Remove the dependencies block from our `build.gradle` entirely